Mariona Caldentey: Senior

-In 2017, Caldentey earned her first senior national team call-up when Jorge Vilda named her to Spain's squad for two friendlies against Switzerland.
+In 2017, Mariona earned her first senior national team call-up when Jorge Vilda named her to Spain's squad for two friendlies against Switzerland.
 Two months later, she made her international debut in an Algarve Cup match versus Japan, subbing on in the 73rd minute for Amanda Sampedro.
 Spain went on to the final against Canada and won the tournament, earning Caldentey her first international title.

 Caldentey scored her first senior international goal in a friendly match against Belgium.

-She was called up to the squad for the Euro 2017.
-Caldentey started in two group stages games- a win against Portugal and a loss against Scotland.
+Mariona was called up to the squad for the Euro 2017.
+Caldentey started in two group stages games – a win against Portugal and a loss against Scotland.
 After Spain qualified for the knockout rounds on their head-to-head record, she started the quarterfinal match against Austria but was subbed out in the 56th minute.
 Spain exited the tournament after a penalty shootout.

 In 2019, Caldentey was called up to represent Spain in the 2019 Algarve Cup, where Spain finished 7th place.
 She was also named to the Spain squad for the 2019 World Cup.
 She started each match in the group stage of the tournament, where Spain received four points and moved on to the Round of 16 for the first time in their history.
 In the Round of 16 match, she subbed in at the 83rd minute for Virginia Torrecilla, and Spain would end up losing to eventual champions, the United States.

 She was among Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, but one of three who was selected for the tournament squad nine months later.
 She was in the starting line-up for the 2023 FIFA Women's World Cup final as Spain defeated England 1–0 to win the trophy for the first time.

-Caldentey was part of the Spanish squad in Euro 2025.
-On 27 July 2025, she started in the tournament's final and scored the first goal of the match as Spain lost 1-1 (3-1 on penalties) against England, with Spain finishing runners-up in the competition.
+Caldentey was part of the Spanish squad for Euro 2025.
+She was a key player for Spain, scoring two goals, providing two assists and starting all six of their matches at the tournament.
+On 27 July 2025, Mariona started in the Euro 2025 final against England and scored the first goal of the match, but she was one of three Spaniards to fail to score in the penalty shootout, resulting in Spain finishing as runners-up.